1asjsingh/crypto-app-unix/flask-server/README.md

 sure the `<coin_id>` and `<vs_currency>` matches Yahoo Finance's ticker symbol format.

 The models in `tf_models` have been trained for BTC, ETH, DOGE, USDT and XRP for each of the currencies USD, GBP and CAD (declared in `etc/coin_vs_currency.json`).

-## TODO!

-THIS IS BARE MINIMAL.

-- [ ] THIS DOES NO ERROR HANDLING AT ALL.
-Need to handle problematic input like non-existent coin IDs or versus currencies and also need to fix the yahoo\_finance.py function that fetches the data because it keeps NaNs in the df but is not getting pre-processed.
-Need to move functions from notebook to handle this.